 East and West Berlin were divided by barbed wire and a concrete wall after the German Democratic Republic government of East Germany decided to stop the entry of fascists from the Western region of the city to the eastern part.
-This decision made on August 13, 1961, led to the mass defections from East to West.
-The Berlin Wall continued to stall the meeting between the East and West Berlin until November 9, 1989, when the East Germany Communist Party declared that the citizens from the two sides can cross the border.
+This decision, made on August 13, 1961, led to mass defections from East to West.
+The Berlin Wall continued to stall the meeting between East and West Berlin until November 9, 1989, when the East Germany Communist Party declared that the citizens from the two sides can cross the border.

-So, in a way, the building of Berlin Wall did stop the flow of refugees from East to West.
+So, in a way, the building of the Berlin Wall did stop the flow of refugees from East to West.
 The wall was constructed in 1961 and came down in 1989.
 As the Cold War began to crumble across the Eastern part of Europe, it was time for the Wall to come down.
 The government of East Berlin allowed the citizens to cross the border of the country.
-People from both the sides celebrated the day by flocking to the wall, drinking champagne and beer and flooded to the other side at midnight.
+People from both sides celebrated the day by flocking to the wall, drinking champagne and beer, and flooded to the other side at midnight.